-The dentist will then have a look at which teeth are still present in your mouth.
-He or she will assess what state they are in and a treatment plan will be devised.
+An oral evaluation also involves having a look at which teeth are still present in your mouth.
+The dentist will assess what state they are in and a treatment plan will be devised.
 A cast of your mouth will be taken afterwards.
 These steps might take a few appointments.

 There are many different types of X-rays and the dental professional will know best which are necessary.
 Paying for a cone-beam CT and a panoramic X-ray should be considered part of the overall price for a dental implant.
 You can learn more about prices of dental X-rays here.

 One or more tooth extractions may be necessary before your implants are placed in your mouth.

 These costs are dependent on the type of tooth that needs to be removed and its location.